-Penile Hair Tourniquet Injury (PHTI) is a rare injury in which hair gets entangled around the coronal sulcus of a circumcised penis, giving rise to a spectrum of clinical manifestations ranging from mild swelling and redness of glans to more severe complications such as urethrocutaneous fistula, gangrenous of glans penis and even penile amputation [1].
-Most children below 6 years of age have this injury, and the aetiology is unknown most of the time [2].
-The constricting hair ring typically becomes lodged at the balanoprepucial sulcus (BPS), which is a deep anatomical groove that holds the hair or thread in place [3,4].
+Penile Hair Tourniquet Injury (PHTI) is a rare injury in which hair get entangled around the coronal sulcus of a circumcised penis, giving rise to a spectrum of clinical manifestations ranging from mild swelling and redness of glans to the more severe complications such as urethrocutaneous fistula, gangrenous of glans penis and even penile amputation [1].
+Mostly children have this injury below 6 years of age and etiology is unknow most of the time [2].
+The constricting hair ring typically becomes lodged at balanoprepucial sulcus (BPS), which is a deep anatomical groove that holds the hair or thread in place [3,4].
 This condition is exceedingly rare in uncircumcised boys, as the prepuce covers the BPS.
-Most injuries are accidental, but some cases of deliberate hair tying around the penis to manage urinary incontinence and a few cases of abuse have also been reported [5, 6].
-Management of PHTI requires awareness of this rare clinical entity, maintaining a high clinical index of suspicion, a meticulous inspection of the affected area with magnification, examination under general anaesthesia, and timely intervention to prevent the occurrence of severe complications [7].
-Early removal of the hair coil is crucial to avoid urethral damage and glandular necrosis [8, 9].
-This study aims to share our insights and expertise regarding this uncommon condition in children and report the outcomes of our surgical technique.
+Most injuries are accidental but some cases of deliberate hair tying around the penis to manage urinary incontinence and few cases of abuse have also been reported [5, 6].
+Management of PHTI requires awareness of this rare clinical entity, maintaining a high clinical index of suspicion, meticulous inspection of the affected area with magnification, examination under general anesthesia, and timely intervention to prevent the occurrence of severe complications [7].
+Early removal of the hair coil is crucial to prevent urethral damage and glandular necrosis [8, 9].
+The aim of this study is to share our insights and expertise regarding this uncommon condition in children and report the outcomes of our own surgical technique.